 Develop Confidence in the Workplace with these 3 Essential Skills

-Whether you are a software engineer, a sales manager, or a biologist, skills in communication and problem solving are essential for success.
+Whether you are a software engineer, a sales manager, or a biologist, skills in communication, negotiation, and problem-solving are essential for success.
 Set yourself apart by developing these three key skills.

 If speaking in front of a crowd or presenting to a panel of stakeholders makes your heart race and palms sweat, rest assured—you are not alone!
 Public speaking is among the most common fears.
 But it’s a fear you can overcome with continued practice.

 “The best way to overcome anxiety is to prepare, prepare, and prepare some more,” says Marjorie North, who teaches public speaking at Harvard Extension School.
 “Take the time to go over your notes several times.
 Once you have become comfortable with the material, practice—a lot.
 Videotape yourself, or get a friend to critique your performance.”

 Looking to build up your communications skills?

 These courses offered this fall will help you speak clearly and persuasively.

 Whether negotiating your salary or butting heads with a difficult coworker, it’s easy to let your emotions cloud your judgment.
 To reach a mutually supported solution, you need to remain poised and confident.
 And that means coming to the table with a plan.

 “Planning and preparation are the key to success,” says Maurie Kelly, instructor on negotiation and conflict resolution.
 “Identify your goals, and know exactly what it is you want to get out of the negotiation.
 Predict what the other party’s goals and responses might be.
 By doing so, you can be on the lookout for opportunities and be prepared to manage emotions effectively.”

 In the course Negotiation and Organizational Conflict Resolution, you can gain the skills to reach effective resolutions.